-The ISO 14001 is the international standard that sets out the need for an effective environmental management system.
-In 2018, Irish Life successfully moved to ISO14001:2015 which is audited annually, for certain buildings on the Abbey street campus.
-This certification outlines the criteria and framework that Irish Life follows for an effective environmental management system.
-Irish Life is required to consider environmental factors, including power usage, waste management, and the effective use of resources.
+The ISO 14001 is an international standard that specifies requirements for an effective environmental management system.
+In 2018, Irish Life successfully transitioned to ISO14001:2015 which is audited annually, for its buildings on the Campus.
+This certification sets out the criteria and framework that Irish Life follows for an effective environmental management system.
+Irish Life is required to consider all environmental issues, including power usage, waste management, and the effective use of resources.

-As part of the environmental management system, we have introduced electric car charging points, LED lighting, colour-coded recycling stations, e-learning ISO training courses, the Government supported bike to work scheme and the Government travel pass scheme.
+As part of the environmental management system, we have introduced electric car charging points, LED lighting, recycling stations, the Government supported bike to work scheme and the Government travel pass scheme.